 Student Loan Ombudsperson

-About the Student Loan Ombudsperson
+About the Office of the Student Loan Ombudsperson

 The Student Loan Ombudsperson has an independent statutory authority to analyze and monitor laws and policies that impact student loan borrowers at the federal, state, and local level, and to make recommendations.
-The student loan ombudsperson also works directly with loan borrowers to address complaints and help them navigate issues and identify resources.
+The Student Loan Ombudsperson also works directly with loan borrowers to address complaints and help them navigate issues and identify resources.

 Public Act No. 23-204 can be found here.